Workers’ Compensation Insurance for Consulting Businesses in Oregon

 Protecting Oregon Consultants with Reliable Workers’ Compensation Coverage

-Workers’ Compensation Insurance ensures that when injuries occur — whether at a client’s office, during business travel, or in your own workplace — your employees receive the medical care, wage replacement, and rehabilitation support they need.
-At the same time, it protects your business from lawsuits, financial loss, and Oregon state penalties.
+Workers’ Compensation Insurance ensures that when injuries happen — at a clients’ office, while business traveling or in your own workplace — your employees can receive the medical treatment, wage replacement and rehabilitation services they require.
+It also shields your business from lawsuits, financial loss, as well as potential penalties enforced by the state of Oregon.

-Whether you run a management consulting firm, IT consulting business, marketing agency, strategy consultancy, or any other professional advisory service, a tailored Workers’ Compensation policy keeps your operations compliant, protected, and financially secure.
+Whether you own a management consulting firm, IT consulting business, marketing agency, strategy consultancy or any other professional advisory service, a custom Workers’ Compensation policy keeps your operation compliant, protected and financially secure.

 Why Consultants Need Workers’ Compensation Insurance